 - William Berczy was an architect who worked with John Graves Simcoe, the first Governor of Upper Canada, during the founding of York.
 York became Toronto in the broader sense.
 Yet remains a municipality within it, you are in it now.
 East York is east of here, and further east is Scarborough.
 To the north is North York, and to the west, no it’s not West York, it is Etobicoke.

 - Toronto Islands

-- The Toronto Islands are comprised of Center Island, Mugg Island, Ward’s Island and 9 smaller islands.
+- The Toronto Islands comprises Center Island, Mugg Island, Ward’s Island, as well as 9 smaller islands.

 - You can get to Hanlan’s Point, Center Island, and Ward’s Island from a terminal at the base of the Westin Harbor Castle Hotel to your left.
 Ward’s Island is by far the largest.
 The spikes you see on the left and right are the ends of Ward’s Island.
 All the other islands are in front of it.

 - The Toronto Islands Airport, or Billy Bishop Airport which is its real name, is located on the west side of Ward’s Island.
 It is accessible by a dedicated ferry and tunnel on your right.

 - On Center Island is the Centerville Amusement Park.
 There’s a large marina on Mugg’s Island.
 Hanlan’s Point Beach is on the western section of Ward’s Island, near the Airport.
 There are other beaches around the islands.

 - Canada Square is a public space where exclusively metasequoia trees are planted.
 Indeed, it is located in Toronto’s Harbourfront area.

 - Metasequoia is a type of red conifer that grows rapidly.
 However, it is a species in danger of disappearing.